DeblinaBoral/Customer-Segmentation-/README.md

 ---

-## 🔧 **Results**
+##  **Results**
-   -Customers were grouped into 5 unique clusters, each with distinct purchasing patterns.
+  1. Customers were grouped into 5 unique clusters, each with distinct purchasing patterns.
-   -Insights can be used for targeted marketing strategies and customer-centric improvements.
+  2. Insights can be used for targeted marketing strategies and customer-centric improvements.